- This event has passed.

 - Identify the markers that will help you stay on course as Fin + Tech continue to evolve.
 Understand the tools and skills you need to make informed decisions about your career.

-Suzi Hamill, former Head of Design Thinking at Fidelity Investments will build on the day’s sessions to lead an interactive session to allow each of us to go both broad and deep to design our own North Star.
+- Suzi Hamill, former Head of Design Thinking at Fidelity Investments joins them to lead an interactive session to allow each of us to go both broad and deep to design our own North Star.

 Who should attend?